 Complaints under the WIA91

 Customers that are dissatisfied with their water or sewerage company should contact their water company in the first instance to see if the issue can be resolved directly with the water company.
 We will not normally consider complaints under the WIA91 where the water company has not had an opportunity to look into the matter and put things right.

 In the event that the matter is still not resolved, the Consumer Council for Water (CCWater) may be able to help solve the issue.
-Except for non-household related complaints, we expect customers to have referred their matter to CCWater prior to any complaints which CCWater could not resolve being considered by us.
+We expect customers to have referred their matter to CCWater prior to any complaints which CCWater could not resolve being considered by us.

 The most common disputes we deal with include the following.